Meet our Team...

 Spira specializes in backyard vegetable production in urban areas.
 Spira’s education started in the swamps and pine forests of northern Florida, growing up with gardens, chickens, and other backwoods homesteading.

 Spira studied permaculture at the Merritt College Horticultural Department and received his certificate in 2011.
 His passion is designing gardens that produce a maximum harvest of organic food with minimal input, while supporting natural ecosystems.
 Spira is an avid beekeeper and seed saver, and loves to teach others how to save and plant seeds.

 Julia is happy to be carrying on a family tradition through her work in landscaping.
 She is an accomplished stone mason and has a wide breadth of experience in the field.
 She enjoys visualizing designs that balance the aesthetic and the practical, and that tread lightly on the environment.

-Originally from the East Coast, Julia has called San Francisco her home for the last seven years, and graduated from San Francisco State University with a degree in Environmental Studies.
+Originally from the East Coast, Julia has called San Francisco her home for the last decade, and graduated from San Francisco State University with a degree in Environmental Studies.
 Since graduation, she has worked as a project leader for Rhizome.
 Her work includes everything from stonework, patios, installations and maintenance, all of which she infuses with a creative touch.

 Yuba Walker was born and raised in New England and grew up playing in the forest, spending time on local farms, maple sugaring, and growing vegetables at home.
 She was homeschooled and spent all her time studying plants, collecting rocks, tracking cloud formations, and testing soil.